m-budryte/CV/README.md

 #### Communication
 Before becoming a developer, I was heavily involved in the communication.
 For example, when I worked for [TheQuestion](https://thequestion.com/), I contacted prominent academics and other experts.
 I also worked on the growing the community and maintaining social media.
 I believe that communication is the key in the effective web development and while being at Makers I improved this skill, particularly learned to give and receive constructive feedback, as well as be able to express my ideas to the team project.
-Additionally, I worked in a customer service and hospitality which further helped me to improve my communication skills.
+Additionally, I worked in customer service and hospitality which further helped me to improve my communication skills.

 ## Education